Find out more about the role, the entry routes and how to apply further down this page.

 Applicants will have their eyesight tested at the medical assessment stage.
 You may be asked to go to an optician to have your eyes tested and the eyesight form filled in.
 Failure to pass this test will lead to rejection.

-If you have previously applied to join the police service and been unsuccessful, you must wait six months from your initial rejection before you can apply again.
+If you have previously applied to join the police service and been unsuccessful at the Online Assessment Centre, you must wait three months from your initial rejection to apply again.

-If you have already been to a SEARCH assessment and have received a successful result, this will be valid for 12 months maximum.
+If you have already been to a SEARCH/Online Assessment Centre assessment and have received a successful result, this will be valid for 24 months maximum.

 The need for the residency rule arises from the requirement to vet all applicants in an equitable manner.
 This is because the UK police service does not currently have any means of facilitating vetting enquiries overseas to the extent required for those who are resident in the UK.